Slavija Square: Mitićeva rupa

 The entire lot covers 6.573 m2 and by 2021, one third was returned to the pre-World War II owners in the restitution process.
 In March 2021 it was announced that the private owners sold their parcels to the Czech developer "Sebre", which already purchased properties of Marina Dorćol and Avala Grad.
 According to the 2005 project of the square, which served as the basis for the development of the area, a massive commercial and residential building is planned.
 Citizens reacted by organizing a petition for the park to remain instead.
 Despite two thirds of the area are not held by the "Sebre", and the project was still unknown, deputy mayor Goran Vesić in May 2021 announced that the Czech company will build "a magnificent building", with triumphal arch.

 In 2021, the Do not let Belgrade drown organized a petition "For park in Slavija", to turn the area into the permanent, proper park.
-In October 2022, it was proposed that the park should be named the Dušan Jovanović Park, after a 13-year Romani boy beaten to death in 1997 by the skinheads in the vicinity of Mitićeva Rupa.
+In October 2022, it was proposed that the park should be named the Dušan Jovanović Park, after a 13-year Romani boy beaten to death in 1997 by the skinheads in the vicinity of the Mitićeva Rupa.
+The motion was officially filed to the city government in October 2023.